 Having an intelligent Home Automation System (HAS) within each home is a key component in this vision.
-The HAS receives information about device operating characteristics, usage requests and network signals, and can send control requests back to smart devices.
-The HAS provides occupants with feedback on their consumption habits and, more importantly, can make control decisions for itself.
-This control can be used to meet one or more of the following objectives:
+The HAS receives information about device operating characteristics, usage requests and network signals, and can send control actions back to smart devices.
+Apart from providing useful feedback to occupants on their consumption habits, it can also autonomously make control decisions.
+Through this control the HAS can target one or more of the following objectives: